bkchr/coreplay-poc/README.md

 reuse our memory and call our `service` function.
 It looks like the `TLS` maybe got destroyed in between?
 - How to snapshot/restore the memory.
 Actually snapshoting should be easy, but restoring it on a different machine should be more complicated as pointers inside wasm maybe using the real memory location and are not "relative".
+- How to handle panic?
+We probably need to clean the entire memory and let the task completely restart.
+The proper solution for sure would be to not panic :P
+  - We could maybe also provide some sort of checkpointing host function.
+The task calls this and then it could be restored at this point.
+Maybe also with a hint or similar on what it will process.
+For example it will start to process a message and will panic.
+The host could be informed in this way that this message is bad.
+However, we could not do this for questions that require delivery (XCMP).